Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 * You will be asked to change the password on first login.
 Change it!
 ### Setting the root password
 * Type **`sudo su`**  then type **`passwd`**.
 Once the password for root has been changed enter **`exit`**
-### (Optional - Setting up WiFi)
-Hard wired is definately the better option for setting up a Kubernetes cluster, but MY Ethernet is not near my office, and I make enough changes to the physical that hard wired wasn't that great of an option, beside I have 5G it's not really that big a deal.
+### (IP address setup - Public and Private)
+The IP address configuration for ubuntu is contained in a file called /etc/netplan/50-cloud-init.yaml.
-The image does not hae wifi configured so this it was the file needs to look like to get it to work **Note:** spelling counts.
+There's a bit of typing required here.
+The ubuntu image does not have wifi preconfigured so this it what the file needs to look like to get it to work
+**Notes:**
+    * spelling counts.  spacing - spelling - all the syntax.
+    * Your IPs need to be static.
+    * On the wired (Eth0) network I had no DHCP, so I enter addresses
+    * On the wifi (wlan0) network there is DHCP so I created reseverations.
+Everyone wifi is different so I'm not going into that.
+    * 172.16.0.10 is just my workstation address for SSHing in.

 **`
 sudoedit /etc/netplan/50-cloud-init.yaml